-Every week teens will come together to eat dinner & socialize with their friends at JTConnect!
-Following dinner, teens will divide into selected courses; From Cooking Through the Torah to Medical Ethics, there’s something for everyone!
+Every week teens will come together to socialize with their friends at JTConnect!
+Teens divide into selected courses; From Cooking Through the Torah to Medical Ethics, there’s something for everyone!

 Teens choose from a variety of courses in which they explore their connection to Jewish traditions and values.
 From Cooking Through the Torah to Medical Ethics, there’s something for everyone at JTConnect where teens have the opportunity to explore their connection to Jewish traditions and values with their peers from throughout the Greater Hartford community.
 Open to all teens in 8th-12th grade.

-- Click here to download the calendar for JTConnect @ Beth El.
+- Click here to download the calendar for JTConnect @ JCC.

 - Click here to register or apply for financial assistance.

 Explore and debate all aspects of Judaism with compelling educators in innovative elective classes.
 There is something for everyone!

 I’m Right, You’re Wrong Jewish Debate – Jason Kay You know the joke – two Jews, three opinions.
 Our tradition, both ancient and modern, is full of instances of Jewish debate.
 Learn how to construct an argument to defend your position.
 This class will formally debate contentious issues throughout Jewish history.

 Express Yourself: Jewish Art – Cara Levine This hands-on class uses a variety of media to create one-of-a-kind Jewish art pieces that you can actually use and enjoy.
 If you like to create things, this class is for you.